 The proposed local variations outlined in section C3 have been tested to ensure development viability and housing capacity tests.

-Testing of the controls also revealed similar results in the Carnegie activity centre.
-No built form testing was undertaken for Neighbourhood Residential Zone areas, as these will sit outside the boundaries of the activity centre, and are not subject to the Structure Plan directions.
+No built form testing was undertaken for Neighbourhood Residential Zone greas, as these will sit outside the boundaries of the activity centre, and are not subject to the Structure Plan directions.